menouahmad/Data-Bootcamp-Final-/README.md

 <img width="755" height="384" alt="Confusion matrix" src="https://github.com/user-attachments/assets/e7846e01-716b-4660-a449-acaafe4d0c4b" />

 The predicted probability histogram checks whether the model produces meaningfully different probability distributions for events that truly ended up up versus events that truly ended up down.
 A strong model would place most up events at high probabilities and most down events at low probabilities, creating visible separation.
 In our results, the distributions overlap heavily and many predictions cluster near 0.5, which suggests the model is not confident and not strongly discriminative for CAR5 direction.
-Place the probability histogram figure here.

 <img width="606" height="384" alt="download (1)" src="https://github.com/user-attachments/assets/38598061-5e19-4da9-8052-e3886bbcecc7" />